-There are now four elementary energy forces: gravitation, the weak force, the strong force, and electromagnetism.
+There are now four elementary energetic forces: gravitation, the weak force, the strong force, and electromagnetism.

 ENERGY, MATTER, INFORMATION

 Electromagnetic information is now communicated between electrons and photons.
 This is the fundamental model for all later communication.
-The main message of the communication is, "I am here."
+The main message of the communication is about presence, "I am here."

 6. After Information--Replication via DNA Polymer (3.7 bya)